PiotrRut/elonmusk-twitter-notifier/README.md

 classifies as ones containing objects it's trained to detect, the image will be attached as well.
 This is a way for me to always be up to date with stocks that may soon rise in value 🤡

-It is hosted on a Heroku dyno and is set to never sleep in order to provide as accurate service as possible.

 ## Prerequisites 🗂

 In order to run this locally, make sure you're Python interpreter is between v3.6 and 3.8 -